 See files for Hamsters

-Nowadays, Hamsters have become a popular domestic pet.
-Although they require little space and relatively simple care, these rodents need special attention when it comes to their behavior and animal welfare.
-This is due to the fact that in the wild they serve as prey to many predators.
-This gives them a very alert instinct so as to react quickly to danger and flee to guarantee their survival.
-Their natural instinct causes them to be vulnerable to stress and to require a positive environment in order to feel safe.
+Hamsters have become an increasingly popular domestic pet.
+Although they require little space and relatively simple care, this does not mean they are invulnerable to stress.
+These rodents need special attention when it comes to their behavior and animal welfare.
+In the wild they serve as prey to many predators.
+Even in a cage, their instinct is to react quickly to danger and flee to guarantee their survival.
+This natural instinct causes them to be vulnerable to stress and to require a positive environment in order to feel safe.

-In this AnimalWised article, we discuss the stress symptoms in hamster.
-We also talk about the 10 signs that will help you recognize whether your hamster is suffering from stress related problems and how to avoid such complications in the future.
+In this AnimalWised article, we discuss stress symptoms in hamster.
+We look at the 10 signs of a stressed hamster to help you recognize when your hamster is suffering from anxiety and their well-being is under threat.

-In general, any sudden movements, loud noises or strange stimulus can frighten and stress a rodent.
-Hamsters interpret such environmental alterations as threatening to their life.
+- Sudden movements, loud noises or strange stimulus: almost anything out of the ordinary can frighten and stress a hamster.
+These rodents interpret such environmental alterations as threatening.
 For example, if you try to catch them abruptly, you can frighten them and generate a lot of stress.
 This is especially true if they are not used to being picked up.
-We must remember that in the wild, the only time they are lifted into the air is when a predator has caught them.
-We can only imagine the amount of stress they feel in such circumstances.
+We must remember that in the wild, the only time they are lifted into the air is when a predator has caught them, so they may fear the same even in the domestic environment.

-Lastly, we must remember that some diseases can cause pain and generate stress in hamsters.
+- Disease: we must remember that some pathologies can cause pain and generate stress in hamsters.
 Such diseases can also cause alterations in their behavior.
-Therefore, if you notice any alarming changes in your hamster’s behavior or appearance, we recommend consulting your veterinarian as soon as possible.
+Some common disease in hamsters include viral, bacterial or fungal infections, as well as parasite-related diseases.
+If you notice any alarming changes in your hamster’s behavior or appearance, we recommend consulting your veterinarian as soon as possible.

 Symptoms of stress in hamsters

-All animals are unique and therefore experience and express stress differently.
-For this reason it is important to be aware of any changes in your hamster’s behavior.
+All hamsters are individuals.
+They experience and express stress differently.
+For this reason it is important to be aware of any changes in your hamster’s specific behavior.
 By recognizing such problems, it will allow for early detection of diseases or symptoms of stress in your hamster.

-To recognize whether your hamster is showing any symptoms of stress, take a look at the recognizable signs below:
+To recognize whether your hamster is showing any symptoms of stress, take a look at the recognizable signs of hamster stress below:

-- Hyperactivity.
-Stressed hamsters tend to be incredibly hyperactive, even in their cages.
+- Hyperactivity: stressed hamsters tend to be incredibly hyperactive, even in their cages.
 They will move constantly, run on their wheels quickly, try and climb their cages and appear more nervous and alert than usual.
-These are all clear signs that your hamster has accumulated stress and tension and is trying to find a way to release it.
-If your hamster isn’t surrounded by an enriched environment, it will show signs of destructiveness, aggression and nervousness.
+These are all clear signs your hamster has accumulated stress and tension and is trying to find a way to release it.
+If your hamster isn’t surrounded by an enriched environment, they will show signs of destructiveness, aggression and nervousness.

-- Unusual habits.
-Every hamster needs to live in an enriched environment in order to exercise their physical, cognitive, emotional and social abilities.
-If a rodent is subjected to a sedentary routine in an environment that is not stimulating, it will try to expel energy and relieve stress in other ways.
-These ‘‘ways’’ may present themselves through unusual behaviors or dangerous habits.
-One of these common unusual habits includes biting of its cage.
+- Unusual habits: every hamster needs to live in an enriched environment in order to exercise their physical, cognitive, emotional and social abilities.
+If a hamster is subjected to a sedentary routine in an environment that is not stimulating, they will try to expel energy and relieve stress in other ways.
+These ways may present themselves through unusual behaviors or dangerous habits.
+One of these common unusual habits includes hamsters biting their cage.

-- Compulsive behavior.
-In most animals stress can present itself through compulsive and repetitive behaviors.
-Examples of this include constantly scratching, gnawing incessantly, turning several times on its own axis, constantly cleaning its own body, etc. In extreme cases, such behavior can lead to self-mutilation, resulting in a hamster that is more vulnerable to absences and infections.
+- Compulsive behaviors: in most animals stress can present itself through compulsive and repetitive behaviors.
+Examples of this include constantly scratching, gnawing incessantly, turning several times on their back, overgrooming, etc. In extreme cases, such behavior can lead to self-mutilation, resulting in a hamster that is more vulnerable to infections and disease.

-- Aggressiveness.
-Stress is one of the main causes of aggressiveness in hamsters.
+- Aggressiveness: stress is one of the main causes of aggressiveness in hamsters.
 In addition, stressed hamsters are usually more reactive than usual.
-If your rodent is showing its teeth, moving its ears in a backwards motion or emitting grunts: it is preparing to attack.
-In these such situations, you should avoid your hamster and give it some time to calm down and feel safe.
-If you notice that your hamster is constantly trying to bite you, is showing its teeth or has generally become more aggressive: we recommend consulting your veterinarian.
+If your rodent is bearing their teeth, moving their ears in a backwards motion or emitting grunts, they are preparing to attack.
+In these situations, you should avoid your hamster and give them some time to calm down and feel safe.
+If you notice your hamster is constantly trying to bite you, is showing its teeth or has generally become more aggressive, we recommend consulting your veterinarian.

-- Hair loss.
-Hamsters suffering from chronic stress often experience alterations to their fur.
+- Hair loss: hamsters suffering from chronic stress often experience alterations to their fur.
 A stressed hamster may start to lose hair or appear to have noticeably oilier hair.
-Some rodents even pluck their own hair through insensate scratching, generating bald spots.
+Some rodents even pluck their own hair through scratching themselves all the time, generating bald spots.

-- Released hamster noises.
-Hamsters are usually silent and/or very quiet animals.
-However, when suffering from stress, these little animals emit characteristic noises.
-Hamsters emit snorts when in fear, and when threatened they emit grunts.
-When extremely nervous, they might emit shrieks or squeals, which are normally very rare for these rodents.
+- Strange noises: hamsters are usually silent and/or very quiet animals.
+When suffering from stress, these little animals emit characteristic noises.
+Hamsters emit hisses when in fear, and even screaming when threatened.
+When extremely nervous, these sounds develop into shrieks or squeals, which are normally very rare for these rodents.

 There are some guidelines you can follow when preventing stress or calming a nervous hamster.
 At the exact moment you notice that your hamster may be stressed, leave their environment and give them an opportunity to calm down.
 From then, consult your veterinarian in order to rule out any pathologies and to ensure that your hamster is healthy.